Eschatologue/CM_wiki/docs/class/sorcerer/voidwielder.md

 Your connection to the Void allows you to undo arcane magic, giving your the following benefit:

-**Dispel Magic**  When you cast [:spell-lv3: Dispel Magic], and you need to make a spellcasting ability check to determine the result, you can treat a roll of 9 or lower as a 10.
+**Dispel Magic**{ .inl } When you cast [:spell-lv3: Dispel Magic], and you need to make a spellcasting ability check to determine the result, you can treat a roll of 9 or lower as a 10.

-**Counterspell**  When you cast [:spell-lv3: Counterspell] you can subtract the result of the target's save by a number equal to your Charisma modifier (minimum of +1).
+**Counterspell**{ .inl } When you cast [:spell-lv3: Counterspell] you can subtract the result of the target's save by a number equal to your Charisma modifier (minimum of +1).

 Once you use one of this feature, you can't use it again until you finish a **:rest-short: Short Rest** unless you spend 1 Sorcery Points (no action required) to restore your use of it.